GoogleCloudPlatform/community/tutorials/compute-short-quickstart.md

 </walkthrough-alt>

-This tutorial explains how to create a Linux virtual machine instance in Compute Engine using the GCP Console.
+This tutorial explains how to create a virtual machine instance in Compute Engine using the GCP Console.

 ## Project setup